eirinikos/eirinikos.github.io/projects.md

 >##### A replica of Reddit.

-This was my first project with my Bloc mentor, Matthieu Tanguay-Carel.
+This was my first Rails project with my Bloc mentor, Matthieu Tanguay-Carel.